Phylum: Anthophyta - Class: Equisetopsida - Order: Gentianales - Family: Rubiaceae

 The fruits are covered with tiny hooked hairs, and it is mainly by animals that the seeds get dispersed.

 There are several other kinds of bedstraw in Britain, including heath bedstraw, lady's bedstraw, common marsh bedstraw and hedge bedstraw.
-From the common name of this family you are right to infer that at one time these plants were dried and used for making bedding.
+From the common name of this family you would be right to infer that at one time these plants were dried and used for making bedding.

 The plants shown on this page as photographed in West Wales in May.